 If it is a first-sale apartment, villa, or row house bought direct from a builder, the same ₹50 lakh attracts only ₹2,00,000 stamp duty (the 4% slab) plus ₹1,00,000 registration — a ₹1.5 lakh saving.

-A ₹50 lakh first-sale apartment, flat, villa, or row house bought direct from the builder attracts ₹2,00,000 stamp duty — the 4% first-sale slab — plus a 2% registration fee, a ₹1.5 lakh saving versus the standard 7% rate.
+A ₹50 lakh first-sale apartment, flat, villa, or row house bought direct from the builder attracts ₹2,00,000 stamp duty — the 4% first-sale slab — plus a 2% registration fee, a ₹1.5 lakh saving versus the standard-conveyance line TNREGINET displays under “Stamp Duty.”

-The slab is tiered: 4% up to ₹50 Lakhs, 5% from ₹50 Lakhs to ₹3 Crores, and 7% above ₹3 Crores, applied to the composite sale value (UDS land + construction together).
-The concession is one-time and only for the first sale by the builder; resales pay the standard 7%.
+The first-sale slab remains instrument-specific: 4% up to ₹50 Lakhs, 5% from ₹50 Lakhs to ₹3 Crores, and 7% above ₹3 Crores, applied to the composite sale value (UDS land + construction together).
+The concession is one-time and only for the first sale by the builder; resales use the standard-conveyance schedule.

-Look up the official rate with our Tamil Nadu Guideline Value Lookup and compare it against the asking price with the Guideline Value Checker before you compute duty.
+Look up the official benchmark with our Tamil Nadu Guideline Value Lookup, compare it against the asking price with the Guideline Value Checker, and confirm the live valuation with TNREGINET or the SRO before computing duty.

 Within-family settlements, partitions, and releases in Tamil Nadu are capped at 1% stamp duty (maximum ₹40,000) and 1% registration fee (maximum ₹10,000).
 A partition cap applies per share, so a 3-way partition between siblings can reach ₹1.2 lakh stamp + ₹30,000 registration.